 Geocaching® – Free App

-The first thing you will need as far as Geocaching Supplies would be to get a profile and download the Geocaching App.
+The first thing you will need as far as Geocaching Supplies would be to get a Geocaching profile and download the Geocaching App.
 There is a free version to get you familiar with geocaching, but the $9.99 app is likely what you want — if you really plan on caching!

 This kit has everything to get you started with geocaching.
-It makes a perfect gift for new cachers, teachers, group leaders, scout leader, or anyone who is setting out on their new Geocaching adventures.
+It makes a perfect gift for new cachers, teachers, group leaders, scout leaders, or anyone who is setting out on their new Geocaching adventures.

 This is the ultimate geocaching smartphone case.
-This ultra light and waterproof case is perfect for geocaching in all types of weather.
+This ultra-light and waterproof case is perfect for geocaching in all types of weather.
 This phone case is good for geocaching in the winter or summer time.
 Perfect geocaching supply for a beginner.